 - The discipline to execute the coaching framework consistently

-Once you’ve identified the key areas that your sales people need coaching in, you’ll need to identify whether your managers have the requisite skills.
-The best way to ensure managers have the knowledge and skills to coach is to give them formal training.
+Once you’ve identified the key areas that your salespeople need coaching, you’ll need to identify whether your managers have the requisite skills.
+The best way to ensure managers have the knowledge and skills to coach is to provide them with formal training.
 There are many ways this can be done, from formal in-class training to peer to peer learning.
-Certifying managers to coach isn’t a new concept.

-In a different world, football coaches have to be certified before they get to coach players.
-In-fact, the process for certifying a football coach is thorough, with several levels depending on the experience of the coach and the level of the players they’re seeking to coach.
-And it should be the same for sales coaches.
+Football coaches have to be certified before they get to coach players.
+In fact, the process for certifying a football coach is thorough, with several levels, depending on the experience of the coach and the level of the players they seek to coach.
+It should be the same for sales coaches.

-One of the most effective ways I’ve seen is when managers are given the same information and knowledge as their reps and are then certified on it.
-This ensures they have the same baseline knowledge, and the certification gives comfort that they have absorbed the information and are able to apply it.
+One of the most effective ways to coach is to give both the reps and their managers the same information and knowledge and make sure they are certified in key areas.
+This ensures they have the same baseline knowledge, and the certification ensures they have absorbed the information and are able to apply it.

 For example, one of our customers, a high growth tech company was launching a new product and wanted to ensure their sales team delivered a consistent message to prospects.
 To enable their sales managers to coach sales reps through this they first certified them on how to sell the product themselves.
 This ensured that they knew exactly what the reps had to do, and when combined with their own experience and skills were prepared to coach their teams effectively.

-All the training and practising in the world won’t be of any use to a sales manager if they’re going into their coaching sessions blind.
+All the training and practicing in the world won’t be of any use to a sales manager if they’re going into their coaching sessions blind.
 That’s where good reporting on the right things is critical.
-Most managers just look at lagging indicators like pipeline activity and what deals your reps have won and lost, when determining what they should be coaching sales reps on.
-But this doesn’t always provide enough information.
+When determining what they should be coaching sales reps on, most managers just look at lagging indicators like pipeline activity and what deals reps have won or lost.
+But this doesn’t always provide enough useful data.
 That’s where efficiency and capability indicators are important.

-Efficiency indicators can include things like win rates against particular competitors or sales cycle for example.
 While effectiveness indicators look at the behaviors that sales reps can demonstrate to drive lagging indicators.
-As coaching is about behaviors not quotas, this qualitative information needs to be available to managers so they know what to coach on.
+Coaching is about behaviors, not quotas, this qualitative information needs to be available to managers so they know what to coach on.

-With this information in hand, they are then enabled to identify what specific areas individual reps require coaching in, and start working on actually improving their behaviors and result.
+With useful data-driven reports in hand, managers are able to identify what specific areas individual reps require coaching in, and start working on improving their behaviors and results.

-With the right tools in hand, your sales managers will be much better equipped to coach.
-But they still need to learn how to use these tools to achieve the best effect.
+With the right tools, your sales managers will be much better equipped to coach.
+But they will still need to learn how to use tools to achieve the best effect.
 One of the best ways to learn coaching is to learn from peers.
-Your sales reps buddy up, so why not do the same for your sales managers.
-With role models to help mentor and demonstrate good practice, managers will be able to ask questions and share their own knowledge with their peers.
+Your sales reps buddy up, so why not “buddy up” your sales managers?
+With role models to help mentor and demonstrate good practice, managers will be able to ask questions and share their knowledge with their peers.

 While mentoring and buddying is usually a one-on-one activity, you can encourage collaboration and peer-to-peer learning amongst the management team by bringing them together.
 Some of our customers have organized manager workshops that give sales managers the opportunity to share what works and what doesn’t in a supportive and collaborative environment.

-It’s also a great idea to encourage managers to share their coaching wins with the broader sales team.
-This has a dual impact of allowing the broader sales organisation to learn from what works, and also demonstrating the value of coaching to any skeptics in your team.
+It’s also a great idea to encourage managers to share their coaching wins with the entire sales team.
+This has a dual impact for allowing the sales organization to learn from what works, and also demonstrates the value of coaching to any skeptics.

-If your organization has a sales coaching culture then your Regional Director and Vice President of Sales will no doubt be interested in how your sales managers are performing.
-Rather than observing from afar, they should be encouraged to see how managers are coaching regularly and provide their own feedback and insight to the broader team or even individuals where appropriate.
-By getting involved they can demonstrate just how important the sales coaching program is to the success of their sales team, and boost engagement in the process with the team.
+If your organization has a sales coaching culture then your sales leadership will want to know how your sales managers are performing.
+Rather than observing from afar, they should be encouraged to see how managers are coaching regularly and provide their own feedback and insight to the team or when appropriate, even individuals.
+By getting involved they can demonstrate just how important the sales coaching program is to the success of their sales team, and in doing so, boost engagement in the process.